 To provide ancillary services for the national electric power grid, the gas-fired power plant TEB is also part of the GEN Group.

 In terms of CO2 emissions, the GEN Group's production portfolio, compared with the national portfolio of electricity production sources, is environmentally acceptable and oriented towards sustainability.

-On the national scale, fossil fuel-fired thermal power plants, with 938 g, were again the largest source of emissions per kWh produced in 2016.
+On the national scale, fossil fuel-fired thermal power plants, with 938 g, are the largest source of emissions per kWh.
 That is almost three times the national average, which is 380 g.
 By contrast, the average CO2 emissions per kWh generated by the companies making up the GEN Group, whose main energy sources are nuclear and hydro, is a mere 2 g.